EnviroDIY/ModularSensors/README.md

 #### <a name="MayflyOnboard"></a>Mayfly Onboard Sensors

-The version of the Mayfly is required as input (ie, "v0.3" or "v0.4" or "v0.5")  You must have the [Sodaq](https://github.com/SodaqMoja/Sodaq_DS3231) or [EnviroDIY DS-3231](https://github.com/EnviroDIY/Sodaq_DS3231) library installed to use this sensor.
+The version of the Mayfly is required as input (ie, "v0.3" or "v0.4" or "v0.5").

 The main constuctor for the sensor object is: